SoftInstigate/restheart-examples/README.md

-# RESTHeart v5 examples
+# RESTHeart examples

 [![GitHub last commit](https://img.shields.io/github/last-commit/softinstigate/restheart-examples)](https://github.com/SoftInstigate/restheart-examples/commits/master)
 [![Build](https://github.com/SoftInstigate/restheart-examples/workflows/Build/badge.svg)](https://github.com/SoftInstigate/restheart-examples/actions?query=workflow%3A%22Build%22)

 RESTHeart is the REST API for MongoDB.
 With RESTHeart you can easily access MongoDB via a REST API, but it's also possible to create any kind of custom Web service.

-This repository provides examples on how to extend [RESTHeart v5](https://github.com/SoftInstigate/restheart) with Java or Kotlin plugins.
+This repository provides examples on how to extend [RESTHeart](https://github.com/SoftInstigate/restheart) with Java or Kotlin plugins.

 The parent POM defines common properties while each module implements a single example.